Lactoxira Supplement – Probiotic for Depression

 These discoveries explain why gut flora is now considered to be a virtual endocrine organ, capable of influencing the central nervous system through the microbiome-gut-brain axis (14-15).
 Studies have shown that the use of probiotics increases levels of certain neurotransmitters in the frontal cortex, thus reducing symptoms of depression (16).

 Probiotics thus improve mood disorders as a result of their multiple effects against inflammation (2-23).
-These psychological benefits have indeed been confirmed by two randomised, controlled clinical trials (24-25).
+These psychological benefits have indeed been confirmed by two randomized, controlled clinical trials (24-25).

 Are probiotics effective at treating depression?